NTNUI/virtual-stand/README.md

 ## Firestore database

 To add a new group, a developer must add a new field directly in the Firestore database.
-Any authenticated user/non-developer can edit groups at `stand.ntnui.no/grupper/[slug]/rediger/`.
+Any authenticated user/non-developer can edit existing groups at `stand.ntnui.no/grupper/[slug]/rediger/`.

 ### Group object template

-To add a group, you need to add a field in `info > group`:
+To add a group, you need to create a new field in `info > group`:

 ```firebase
 groupname (map)